michaelizaguirre501/new-cheffie/README.md

 Check it out live on Heroku [Cheffie](https://cheffie.herokuapp.com/)!

+### Demo Accounts
+- username: cust@cust.com
+- password: 12345678

+This is a customer account most functionality is designed for the chef which I will show in the walkthrough section below.

 During the pandemic I while learning programming, I worked as a private chef.
-In that time I was sharing menu's for the family i worked for over google docs.
+In that time I was sharing menus for the family I worked for over google docs.
-I wanted to create a UI for a chef to upload their menu with photos and ingriedients list for their customer to choose from.
-Once a customer places an order the chef will get an updated shopping list consisting of all ordered menu items with a current count and the ingriedients that the chef has provided.
+I wanted to create a UI for a chef to upload their menu with photos and  ingredients list for their customer to choose from.
+Once a customer places an order the chef will get an updated shopping list consisting of all ordered menu items with a current count and the ingredients that the chef has provided.
 If I had this web application when I was working it would of made my life much easier which was the driving force behind this project.

 ## Tech Stack